 The 111 service can also put you in contact with the GP out-of-hours service, which can arrange for you to see a doctor or nurse during evenings and weekends if needed.

-The service aims to be a real alternative to visiting the emergency department (ED) for non-life threatening injury and illness that needs treating straight away.
+The service is a real alternative to visiting the Emergency Department (ED) for non-life threatening injury and illness that needs treating straight away.
 You should have a shorter waiting time than if you visit ED /the hospital.

 The centre offers assessment and treatment for urgent health conditions such as:

-NHS Choices provides an award-winning, comprehensive health information service with thousands of articles, videos and tools, helping you to make the best choices about your health and lifestyle, but also about making the most of NHS and social care services in England.
+The NHS website provides an award-winning, comprehensive health information service with thousands of articles, videos and tools, helping you to make the best choices about your health and lifestyle, but also about making the most of NHS and social care services in England.